 Where is Little Rock Arkansas

 Little Rock, Arkansas is at the intersection of two interstate highways—I-30 and I-40.
-And Little is centrally located within a day drive of many cities—Memphis is two hours away, Dallas, Oklahoma City, Nashville, and St. Louis are five hours, Kansas City and New Orleans are six hours away.
+And Little Rock is centrally located within a day drive of many cities—Memphis is two hours away, Dallas, Oklahoma City, Nashville, and St. Louis are five hours, Kansas City and New Orleans are six hours away.

 Where to Stay in Little Rock Arkansas